Historic UK Wedding Venues Under £3000 - Cheese Wedding Cake Shop

 Historic UK Wedding Venues Under £3000

-Speaking of proper special, the Crypt at Bleeding Heart is absolutely brilliant if you're after that Gothic atmosphere for a cosy celebration.
-Having attended a wedding there myself last autumn, I can tell you the candlelit ambiance is simply magical!
+Speaking of proper special, the Crypt at Bleeding Heart is absolutely brilliant if you’re after that Gothic atmosphere for a cosy celebration.
+Having attended a wedding there myself last autumn, I can tell you the candlelit ambience is simply magical!
 The Great Dunmow Maltings is another cracker - you can dress it up exactly how you fancy, and those medieval beams are just stunning.
+Venues for intimate weddings often feature beautiful gardens or scenic settings, adding a touch of natural elegance to the celebration.
+Intimate weddings typically host between 20 and 40 guests.

 Key Takeaways

-- London Canal Museum offers complete wedding packages under £3,000 with no corkage fees and historic waterfront charm.
+• The London Canal Museum offers complete wedding packages under £3,000, with no corkage fees, and historic waterfront charm.

-- The Great Dunmow Maltings medieval venue permits personalised decorations and offers affordable rates for historic celebrations.
+• The Great Dunmow Maltings, a historic venue, allows personalised decorations and offers competitive rates for special occasions.

-- The Crypt at Bleeding Heart offers Gothic 600-year-old architecture for intimate weddings at budget-friendly rates.
+• The Crypt at Bleeding Heart offers Gothic architecture dating back 600 years for intimate weddings at budget-friendly rates.

 Why Choose Historic Wedding Venues